EchoDreamer/Modality-Following/Rebutall_Update/README.md

 # Rebuttal Update

+## Q1, Reviewer do3r: Prove the instruction is a true semantic anchor rather than a positional artifact.
+**Modality instruction** is the **semantic instruction** used to guide MLLMs for modality following.
+But $S_constrain$ is only used to constrain the output format, **which is not a semantic instruction in modality following setting**.
+To decouple semantic roles from positional bias, we performe a causal attention analysis to compare the attention flow from modality cues to either modality instruction or $S_{constrain}$ across varying prompt positions.
+Preliminary experiments indicate that placing the modality instruction at the very beginning of the prompt severely degrades the prefermances of Text Following.
+Therefore, we move the modality instruction to the middle of the prompt and conduct a control study by **swapping the relative order of the modality instruction and $S_{constrain}$**.

+The results are provided in **modality_pre_constraint.pdf** and **modality_post_constraint.pdf**.
+We observe that regardless of the instruction's position, **blocking attention from modality cues to the modality instruction results in a significant decline for modality-following**.
+In contrast, **blocking attention to $S_{constrain}$ has almost no impact**.
+These findings explicitly rule out positional bias, confirming that the modality instruction functions as a genuine semantic anchor rather than a mere positional artifact.

 ## W1, Reviewer 3Qm7: The causal attention results by varying the ratio of original test data.

 1. The causal attention results by varying the ratio of test data (Figure 2)